Course Syllabus

 AI-Assisted Learning:

-- I will guide you during the first class and lab to get your environment set up.
+• I will guide you during the first class and lab to set up your environment.
 You will need to bring your notebook computer to every class and lab

-- You will begin with "vibe coding" (giving natural language instructions to AI agents to generate R code) and then explore how the code works and the mathematical foundations for the methods of estimation and inference
+• You will begin with "vibe coding" (giving natural-language instructions to AI agents to generate R code; trusted R packages will serve as our statistical substrate as we study the various econometric methods covered in the textbook).
+We will explore how the code works and computationally dissect the mathematical foundations for the various methods of estimation and inference

 Tentative Syllabus: